Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/Universities/ETHZ.md

     * "gradient-free optimization algorithm, the covariance matrix adaptation evolution strategy (CMA-ES), was chosen.
 A generation size of 48 individuals was used for the optimization, considerably larger than recommended, to ‘improve the global search properties in exchange for speed’."
 * Papadopoulou, E., Megaridis, C.M., Walther, J.H. and Koumoutsakos, P., 2021.
 [Nanopumps without pressure gradients: Ultrafast transport of water in patterned nanotubes](https://pubs.acs.org/doi/full/10.1021/acs.jpcb.1c07562).
 Journal of Physical Chemistry B, 126(3), pp.660-669. [ **CMA-ES** ]
   * "The optimization was performed with the CMA-ES algorithm."
-* Zhu, H., Chung, J.J., Lawrance, N.R., Siegwart, R. and Alonso-Mora, J., 2021, May.
-[Online informative path planning for active information gathering of a 3d surface](https://ieeexplore.ieee.org/abstract/document/9561963).
-In IEEE International Conference on Robotics and Automation (pp. 1488-1494).
-IEEE. [ **CMA-ES** ]
-  * "The global optimization algorithm CMA-ES is used in the continuous optimization stage."

 # 2020
 * Mastalli, C., Havoutis, I., Focchi, M., Caldwell, D.G. and Semini, C., 2020.
 [Motion planning for quadrupedal locomotion: Coupled planning, terrain mapping, and whole-body control](https://ieeexplore.ieee.org/abstract/document/9133154/).
 IEEE Transactions on Robotics, 36(6), pp.1635-1648.